coder/coder/docs/cli/port-forward.md

 # port-forward

 Forward ports from a workspace to the local machine.
-Please note that to achieve reverse port forwarding, utilize the "coder ssh -R" command.
+Forward ports from a workspace to the local machine.
+For reverse port forwarding, use "coder ssh -R".

 Aliases: